dmotts/customer-support-bot/README.md

 <h2 align="center"> 🌎 Let's Stay Connected 🤝 </h2>

-<p align="center"> If you liked this project and would like to see more features or show your support.</p>
+<p align="center"> If you like this project and would like to see more features or show your support.</p>
 <p align="center"> Feel free to reach out to the developer(s) and give this project a ⭐!</p>